Transformers: The Headmasters: Video game

 A video game based on the series was released by Takara in 1987 for the Family Computer Disk System (FDS).
-It can be played in either single-player or multiplayer, and it uses a Floppy disk.
+It has single-player and multiplayer modes, and it uses a floppy disk for the save game feature.

-In the game, players control one of the Autobot Headmasters through four planets – Earth, Cybertron, Master, and Chaar fighting the Decepticons.
+Players control one of the Autobot Headmasters through four planets – Earth, Cybertron, Master, and Chaar fighting the Decepticons.
 Unlike its predecessor, Mystery of Convoy, players cannot switch between robot and vehicle mode, as they are predetermined by level.
-Players also cannot choose which Autobot to play.
-Players must collect them throughout the game, as they will be flown in by helicopter and will replace that Autobot when they die.
-Due to Headmasters being for the FDS, the game came with a save game feature similar to those found in early Zelda and Metroid games.
+Players also cannot choose which Autobot player character to use.
+Players must collect them throughout the game, because they will be flown in by helicopter and will replace that Autobot when they die.